fivetran-jasonchletsos/dbt-fivetran-sfdc-dataquality/README.md

 # dbt Fivetran Salesforce Data Quality

-A dbt project for transforming Salesforce data from Fivetran with integrated data quality tests using Great Expectations.
+A dbt project for transforming Salesforce data from Fivetran with integrated data quality tests using Great Expectations. cool

 ## Project Overview